S2E/s2e/src/Tools/ForkProfiler.rst

 The fork profiler tool lists all the program counters that caused a fork.
 This allows us to quickly identify the program's hot spots that cause path explosion problems (as discussed in the `FAQ <../FAQ.rst>`_).

-NOTE: Function names will be available only if the analysed program and libraries are built with debug symbols support.
+**NOTE**: Function names will be available only if the analyzed program and libraries are built with debug symbols support.

 Options
 -------